The public relations mantra of the 2010s?

 But unless you have pictures you’ve taken stockpiled on your computer, finding some to use can prove tricky.
 For free, high-quality pictures in the public domain, try Pexels.

 Facebook is no longer a standalone company, since Facebook products now include Instagram and Whatsapp.
 Facebook is a great place to boost visibility and your social media following through paid promotions.

-Instagram is useful for companies in industries where photographic content is most beneficial; such as, food, fashion, travel, pets, and photography itself.
+Instagram is useful for companies in industries where photographic content is most beneficial, such as:

 As for Whatsapp, this is a great place to keep family and friends abreast of what’s going on on your blog or with your business, by sneaking them the occasional link.
 If you’re good at what you do, you’d be surprised how many of them become customers over time.

 The absolute best group of content marketing tools comes from Google.
-These include Google Drive, Google Docs, Google Adwords, and Google Analytics.
+These include Google Drive, Google Docs, Google Adwords, Google Photos, and Google Analytics:

-Other useful Google apps for businesses that go without saying include Google maps, where you can add your business free of cost, along with pictures; and Google email, for those who aren’t ready to switch to branded email addresses.
+Other useful Google apps for businesses include Google My Business, where you can add your business free of cost, along with pictures; and Google email, for those who aren’t ready to switch to branded email addresses.